Jingle Bell Ball: 2021

-This was Welby's first time hosting a Jingle Bell Ball after former co-host Vick Hope left the Capital Breakfast show in 2020.

-The show will start 6:30pm GMT each night and performances and backstage videos can be found on @CapitalOfficial and #CapitalJBB on Instagram, Twitter, Snapchat, Facebook, YouTube and TikTok.
-Sky Max & Sky Showcase will also show TV highlights from both nights of the Ball throughout the festive season.

 On Saturday, 11 December 2021, it was announced that Coldplay and Lil Nas X, who were originally scheduled to play on the first and second nights respectively, had to pull out due to members of their team getting COVID-19.
 It was announced ArrDee and Tom Grennan would be added to the lineup, with ArrDee performing on both nights, whilst Tom Grennan would just be doing the Saturday.
 It was also announced Justin Bieber and Ed Sheeran would both be extending their sets.

-On Sunday 12 December, it was announced that Mabel would not be performing for the same reason.
+On 12 December it was announced that Mabel would not be performing for the same reason.
 Grennan performed on the second night as a result of this.